Upholstery (band)

-Upholstery is a music collective from Philadelphia, Pennsylvania.
-Formed in 2007, the group's musical style draws heavily from early and mid-20th century music of the United States, including blues, swing, and rhythm and blues mixed with elements of math rock, jazz, and chamber music.
-The band's recorded output consists of studio-produced concept albums, background scores created for independent theater productions, and musical selections from its telenovela theater alter-ego, Señor Papos.
-Upholsery's live performances are characterized by the use of theatrical stagecraft, character-based costumes, props, and puppetry.
+Upholstery is an American music collective based in Philadelphia, Pennsylvania.
+Formed in 2007, the group's musical style is a blend of early and mid-20th century American genres, including blues, swing, and rhythm and blues mixed with elements of math rock, jazz, and chamber music.

+The band's discography consists of studio-produced concept albums, as well as musical selections from its telenovela-theater alter-ego, Señor Papos.
+Upholstery’s live performances have theatrical stagecraft and puppetry.

 History

-Formation and First Album
+Formation

-Upholstery first assembled in 2007 as a moniker for a collaborative project headed by songwriter and multi-instrumentalist Jeremy Prouty.
-Brought together to record the full-length album 6New Platitudes in 2008, the group initially consisted of a rotating cast of players with Prouty acting as songwriter and conceptual lead.
-Alison Conard provided instrumental and vocal backing, plus sound engineering, mixing and production support.
+Upholstery was first established in 2007 as a moniker for Jeremy Prouty's collaborative project.
+Brought together to record the full-length album New Platitudes in 2008, the group initially consisted of a rotating cast of players, with Prouty acting as songwriter and conceptual lead.
+Alison Conard provided instrumental and vocal backing, as well as sound engineering, mixing, and production support.

 In 2009, Prouty assembled a new configuration of musicians under the Upholstery umbrella to create the live score for C.W.
-Kennedy's Philadelphia Fringe Festival production, Rails.
+Kennedy's Philadelphia Fringe Festival production Rails.